stalengd/QuickRuleTileEditor/README.md

 **!!!
 Package in development !!!**

-At the moment, the minimum number of features has been implemented, you can only use pattern of 16 tiles to create and edit simple rule tiles.
+At the moment, the minimum number of features has been implemented, you can use several patterns (16, 15 tiles) to create and edit simple rule tiles.

 Some planned features:
 - Editing existing rule tiles support (partially implemented)
 - Animations/sprite variants support
-- Different patterns support, including custom ones
+- Different patterns support, including custom ones (partially implemented)

 ## Requirements